YES, I WAS HURT BY MY FAMILY,

 • didn’t have any other options …etc.

-In most of our families NONE of these are true – OR if true in part, it was a very small part – not enough to help us!
+In most of our families NONE of these are true – OR if true in part, it was a very small part – not enough to help us as kids!

 a.
 THEM: This phrase is usually said by adults, about their parents – but only by people who had painful childhoods!
 You won’t hear a happy, well-adjusted person needing to even think this, much less say it!